 *Note: All data is from the 1985 tournament to the present.

 The most recent shocker came when No. 15 seed Middle Tennessee never trailed in 2016 on the way to upsetting No. 2 seed Michigan State, 90-81.
-In the 2019 NCAA tournament, No. 15 seed Colgate became the closest to reach the second round, falling to No. 2 seed Tennessee 77-70.
+In the 2019 NCAA Tournament, No. 15 seed Colgate became the closest to reach the second round before falling to No. 2 seed Tennessee 77-70.

-The 2012 NCAA tournament was particularly volatile for the No. 15 seed vs. No. 2 seed matchups, as lower-seeded Norfolk State and Lehigh grabbed impressive wins in the first round on the same day.
+The 2012 NCAA Tournament was particularly volatile for the No. 15 seed vs. No. 2 seed matchups, as worse-seeded Norfolk State and Lehigh grabbed impressive wins in the first round on the same day.
 After a decade of smooth sailing for second-seeded teams, Norfolk State eked out a win over Missouri and Lehigh built up enough momentum to beat Duke by five.

-While the No. 15 seed sports a winning percentage of 5.7 percent, roughly 25 percent of the first-round matchups between No. 15 seeds and No. 2 seeds heading into this year's NCAA tournament were decided by single digits.
+While the No. 15 seed sports a winning percentage of 5.7 percent, roughly 25 percent of the first-round matchups between No. 15 seeds and No. 2 seeds heading into this year's NCAA tournament have been decided by single digits.

 Louisiana Monroe and Belmont own the most No. 15 seed appearances, as both the Warhawks and the Bruins have four berths at that slot in the 32 years of the expanded tournament.
 Here are the eight No. 15 seeds to beat No. 2 seeds.

 |1997||Coppin State||South Carolina||78-65|

 |2013||Florida Gulf Coast||Georgetown||78-68|

 |2016||Middle Tennessee||Michigan State||80-61|